sridharnandigam/personal-blog/content/posts/4_jetson_thor.md

 #### Blackwell GPU
 The Jetson Thor T5000 features an NVIDIA Blackwell architecture GPU.
-The [Blackwell architecture](https://images.nvidia.com/aem-dam/Solutions/geforce/blackwell/nvidia-rtx-blackwell-gpu-architecture.pdf) was announced in March 2024 and is used in their groundbreaking GB200 NVL72 data center chips and their more accessible RTX 50 series.
+The [Blackwell architecture](https://images.nvidia.com/aem-dam/Solutions/geforce/blackwell/nvidia-rtx-blackwell-gpu-architecture.pdf) was announced in March 2024 and is used in their groundbreaking GB200 NVL72 data center chips and their consumer RTX 50 series.
 It boasts CUDA cores with upgraded compute capability, new fifth-generation tensor cores, fourth-generation ray tracing cores, and introduces us to the AI Management Processor (AMP).

 The AMP is a RISC-V processor that implements a scheduling architecture to reduce the scheduling bottleneck between the CPU and the GPU.